Collective moderation of hate, toxicity, and extremity in online discussions: Methods

 We used a custom scraper to collect Twitter conversations or ``discussion trees'' originating from tweets posted by prominent German news organizations, journalists, bloggers, and politicians between January 2015 (the start of the so-called ``migrant crisis'' in Europe) and December 2018.
 At that time the Twitter API did not have the capacity to collect reply trees (conversations) in their entirety, which is what we needed for our analysis.
 As such, we developed a custom scraper system that would collect conversation URLs of interest and then parse the resulting HTML to reconstruct the reply trees from the raw HTML that was scraped from these URLs.
 In early 2019, Twitter made massive and abrupt changes to the way the conversation page HTML was generated with the express purpose of making it extraordinarily hard to scrape data from their website.
 As a result our data gathering process halted in early 2019.

-This data set consists of 130,394 trees containing 1,167,853 tweets from 134,092 unique users\footnote{Note that in \cite{garland2022impact} we had erroneously reported that we used 181,370 trees containing 1,222,240 tweets.
-The correct numbers are reported above.}.
-After excluding tweets for which we were not able to calculate toxicity scores (see Section~\ref{subsec:perspective} for details), we ended up with 130,127 trees containing 1,150,469 tweets from 130,548 unique users.
-For more details on the data set, its construction and limitations see~\cite{garland2020countering,garland2022impact}.
+This data set consists of 130,394 trees containing 1,167,853 tweets from 134,092 unique users.
+(Note that in \cite{garland2022impact} we had erroneously reported that we used 181,370 trees containing 1,222,240 tweets.
+The correct numbers are reported above.)
+After excluding tweets for which we were not able to calculate toxicity scores (see SI Section~S1.1 for details), we ended up with 130,127 trees containing 1,150,469 tweets from 130,548 unique users.

+It is important to acknowledge the challenges of collecting data---especially retrospectively---about posts that potentially violate platform rules.
+Such posts can be missing from the data due to content removal or user bans.
+While we captured data almost concurrently with its creation, ensuring a substantial collection of toxic speech, it remains possible that some violating content was missed.
+Notably, when we revisited the same time frame for additional data collection, much of the previously gathered content had been removed, and many associated users had been banned or suspended.
+This indicates that our initial data collection successfully captured a significant portion of the toxic speech before it was removed by the platform.
+For more details on the data set, its construction and limitations see~\cite{garland2020countering,garland2022impact} and Section S6 in the SI.